platanus¶

 | Merge | Benchmark merging two containers with the same size. |

-If you want to know a good size of values per node, run the following comamnd.
+If you want to know a good size of values per node, run the following command.

-cmake -S . -B build/release -DPLATANUS_BUILD_BENCHMARK=ON -DCMAKE_BUILD_TYPE=Release -DPLATANUS_VALUES_SIZE_TEST
+cmake -S . -B build/release -DPLATANUS_BUILD_BENCHMARK=ON -DCMAKE_BUILD_TYPE=Release -DPLATANUS_BENCHMARK_VALUES_SIZE_TEST

 cd build/release/benchmark